-Just like with big Hollywood blockbusters, overlooking the script is a practice repeated over and over again by businesses looking to get into video marketing.
-When setting out to make a video for their company, very little consideration goes into the video script itself — if there’s even a script, at all.
-And having a bad video script can easily ruin a company’s video marketing efforts, leaving CEOs and marketing executives scratching their heads, wondering why their fancy video isn’t working the way it should.
+Just like with many Hollywood producers, businesses tend to underemphasize good script writing when looking to get into video marketing.
+When setting out to make a video for their company, very little consideration goes into the video script itself — if there’s one at all.
+And having a bad script can easily ruin a company’s video marketing efforts, leaving CEOs and marketing executives scratching their heads and wondering why their fancy creative isn’t working the way it should.

 The perfect script can make a dramatic difference in the overall quality, reach, and effectiveness of your video marketing efforts, helping you better nurture your prospective leads and turn them into paying customers.